-In 2009 a study at Louisiana State University showed that by chewing sugar free gum people were less likely to snack.
+In 2009 a study at Louisiana State University showed that by chewing sugar-free gum people were less likely to snack.
 The study had 115 people chew gum for 3 hours in a day.
 The same 115 people were asked not to chew gum the next day.
 People were offered sweet snacks on both days.
-People took far less snacks on the day that they chewed gum.
+People took far fewer snacks on the day that they chewed gum.
 It has also been shown in other studies that people will reduce their snack intake by 65 calories if they chewed gum that day.

 Interesting Gum Facts

 - 65% of athletes chew gum to relieve stress before or during a game.

 - Metabolism increases by 20% when chewing gum (medical news today.com).

 - Chewing gum can improve memory by 40%.

 Some drawbacks of chewing gum in the classroom include distracting other students, bubble blowing, loud chewing and or smacking of the gum while chewing.
 Teachers also find ABC gum under tables or chairs.
 Besides being gross, it can also become a hygiene problem.

 The positive effects of chewing gum in the classroom seem to outweigh the negative.
 More schools should allow their students to chew gum during specific activities at school.
 It seems that chewing gum can increase test performance, alertness, and overall brain power.